 SUGARCANE raw bar grill

-SUGARCANE raw bar grill opened just this year in DUMBO, with seating for 600, including an 18-seater bar.
+SUGARCANE raw bar grill offers up a sexy cuban atmosphere in DUMBO, with seating for 300, including an 18-seater bar.
 The globally-inspired menu features small plates from three distinct kitchens—an open fire grill, a raw bar, and a traditional kitchen.
 An industrial façade leads the way to an exposed brick-walled dining room, with seating that ranges from high bar stools to low-slung booths to traditional tables somewhere in the middle.

 The Rag Trader + Bo Peep Cocktail & Highball Store

-Cecconi's brings Italian cuisine to DUMBO in the form of handmade pastas and seafood, including main lobster spaghetti and octopus linguine.
-This Brooklyn outpost—one of six around the world, in addition to its original London location—has a stunning patio that sits in the shadow of the Brooklyn Bridge.
-Private events are special here, accommodating 40 guests inside—Venetian curtains can make the gathering more intimate.
+Cecconi's brings Italian cuisine to DUMBO in the form of handmade pastas and seafood, including Maine lobster spaghetti and octopus linguine.
+This Brooklyn outpost—one of seven around the world, in addition to its original London location—has a stunning patio that sits in the shadow of the Brooklyn Bridge.
+Private events are special here, accommodating 40 guests inside—with Venetian curtains making any gathering more intimate.

 The Tuck Room